VanesszaTar/Trench-Coat-Shop/README.md

 # Trench Coat Shop Application (C++ / Qt)

 A desktop application for managing a trench coat shop, developed using **C++ and the Qt framework**.
-This project was built as part of coursework and demonstrates layered architecture, GUI design, and software engineering principles.
+This project demonstrates layered architecture, GUI design, and software engineering principles.

 ## 🧥 Features